-On track for record year for Irish tourism as Tourism Ireland prepares for 2016
+On track for another record year for Irish tourism in 2016 as Tourism Ireland rolls out its promotional programme around the world

 Notes To Editors